Kazunori Tani

 Kazunori Tani (谷 和憲, Tani Kazunori) is an American-born Japanese former actor.

 Biography

 Tani was born to an American father and a Japanese mother.
 His family moved to Ibaraki Prefecture when Tani was two years-old.
 As a child actor, he was part of the 26-member Precoci, a performing group.
 His stage name at that time was Mike Tani (マイク谷).
 In 2003, Tani won the grand prize at the 16th Annual Junon Super Boy Contest and changed his stage name to Tani Kazunori.
-His currently lives in America, and it's unclear whether he's still working as an actor.
+He currently lives in America, and it's unclear whether he's still working as an actor.